crainiarc/poker-simulator/README.md

 # Poker AI Planner
-This is a poker simulator aimed to test the performances of various poker playing AIs.
+This is a poker simulator written in python aimed to test the performances of various poker playing AIs.

 ## Adaptive Modelling